cylindo-engineering/cms-tech-test/README.md

-The goal is to create an image viewer in which you can easily browse through a range of images.
+The goal is to create an image viewer in which you can easily browse through frames showing different angles of a furniture.
 For reference you can see a viewer [here](https://www.cylindo.com/solutions/360-product-viewer/)

 _Key Features:_